walshbr/introduction-to-text-analysis/sentiment-analysis/prism-part-three.md

 * Correct the model to have a more accurate reading.

 * Why do you think the Stanford tool has problems with these sentences?
-(Hint: you will need to read about the project [here]((http://nlp.stanford.edu/sentiment/index.html)
+(You will need to read about the project [here]((http://nlp.stanford.edu/sentiment/index.html).
+Hint: what did you learn about supervised classifiers?)

 Read the instructions